VeltOS/cmk/README.md

 --------

 Clutter currently has a bad Wayland backend, and does not support window decorations, user resizing, or correct window scaling.
-Untill this can be fixed, to use Cmk (or Clutter in general) for client applications, I recommend forcing Clutter to use the Xorg backend by calling clutter_set_windowing_backend("x11"); at the top of main.
+Until this can be fixed, to use Cmk (or Clutter in general) for client applications, I recommend forcing Clutter to use the Xorg backend by calling clutter_set_windowing_backend("x11"); at the top of main or use cmk_init() which does this for you.

 Todo
 --------